AI-Generated Candidate Summary

 Summaries need to be generated on an individual basis and only if the candidate has at least one resume in their files.
 In case of a candidate having more than one resume, the most recent version will be used for the summary.

-Via the candidate card
+Via the candidate profile

-To generate the summary, simply go to the candidate's card within Recruitment Marketing.
-Under the candidate's personal information, you will see a "Generate highlights" button as per the screenshot below.
+To generate the summary, simply go to and load the candidate's profile within Recruitment Marketing.
+Under the candidate's personal information, you will see a Generate highlights button as per the screenshot below.

 Generate highlights button.png

-Clicking on the "Generate highlights" button will trigger the generation of the summary.
+Clicking on the Generate highlights button will trigger the generation of the summary.
 This might take a few seconds to complete.
-Once completed, the "Generate highlights" button will be replaced with an accordion containing the candidate's summary.
+Once completed, the Generate highlights button will be replaced with an accordion containing the candidate's summary.

 Highlights accordion closed.png

-Click the accordion to display the full summary as seen below (sample resume used for the purpose of creating this documentation):
+Click the accordion to display the full summary as seen below (sample resume used for the purpose of creating this documentation).

 Via the candidate grid